hsigeman/findZX/README.md

 The configuration file contain some additional options which can be used to control the format of the output plots:

 - *chr_file: "None"*     # Want to plot only some chromosomes/scaffolds?
-If so, provide a path to a list of these chromosomes/scaffolds
+If so, provide a path to a file listing these chromosomes/scaffolds here.

 - *chr_highlight:*  # Want to highlight some chromosomes/scaffolds in plots?
 Specify these chromosomes below this line in the configuration file.
 Leave empty if not.